 The Bottom Line

-Looking back at my time on restaurant floors, I wish the owner had done these calculations before buying.
-Would have saved him grief, saved me from apologising to customers about wobbly seats, and saved the business thousands over the years I was there.
+When I think back on my time waiting tables, it’s all I can wish for: That the owner would have done that math prior to purchasing.
+Would have saved him hassle, me the embarrassment of apologising to customers for wobbly seats, and the business thousands over that year I worked there.

 Run the numbers before buying.
 Calculate actual cost-per-year using the formula, factor in your specific maintenance capabilities, and match the chair type to how your business actually operates.

-A restaurant seating 50 customers chooses metal over upholstered chairs and saves roughly £6,500 per year in total ownership costs (50 chairs × £130 difference).
-Over ten years, that’s £65,000—enough to matter significantly to any operation’s bottom line.
+A 50-seat restaurant opts for metal rather than upholstered chairs and saves about £6,500 per year in total owner ship costs (50 chairs × a difference of £130).
+That’s £65,000 over 10 years — enough to make a meaningful difference to any operation’s bottom line.

 The maths doesn’t lie.
-Do the calculations, make the choice that fits your business, and stop paying more than necessary for seating that does the same job.
+Do the math, make the decision that best suits your business and stop overpaying for seats that are doing the same thing.